apache/druid/docs/development/extensions-core/kafka-ingestion.md

 `druid.dynamic.config.provider`=`{"type": "<registered_dynamic_config_provider_name>", ...}`
 in consumerProperties map.

-Note: In older Druid versions, for SSL connections, the `keystore`, `truststore` and `key` passwords can also be provided as a [Password Provider](../../operations/password-provider.md).
+Note: In 0.20.0 or older Druid versions, for SSL connections, the `keystore`, `truststore` and `key` passwords can also be provided as a [Password Provider](../../operations/password-provider.md).
 This is deprecated.

 #### Specifying data format